isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/36th%20CB%20Paul%20Science%20Quiz.png)

-On 26 January 2014, nine Secondary Two ACE Science pupils participated in the 36 th C.B.
+On 26 January 2014, nine Secondary Two ACE Science pupils participated in the 36&nbsp;th&nbsp;C.B.
 Paul Memorial Science Quiz organized by ACJC Science and Mathematics Council.
-The annual science quiz aims to provide a platform for students to apply textbook knowledge in explaining daily phenomena, and hence enabling them to exercise analytical and critical thinking skills.
+The annual science quiz aims to provide a platform for students to apply textbook knowledge in explaining daily phenomena, and hence enabling them to exercise analytical and critical thinking skills.&nbsp;

 The students were put through rigorous questions in a wide range of contexts including Astronomy, Biology, Chemistry, Computer Science, Mathematics and Physics.
-They were challenged to solve problems, evaluate theories, and interpret work which required them to draw on a complex array of understandings.
+They were challenged to solve problems, evaluate theories, and interpret work which required them to draw on a complex array of understandings.&nbsp;

-We are proud to announce that the following students have done the school proud:
+We are proud to announce that the following students have done the school proud:&nbsp;

 *   Elisabeth Lian Shi-Ri, Secondary 2.1 (Bronze Individual Award)